Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ### This is applied to the feed page.

-**Note** In the feed dropdown the same option(python) is used but in addition to this ordering the articles are restriced to those followed by the user.
+**Note** In the feed dropdown the same option(python) is used but in addition to this ordering the articles are restricted to those followed by the user.

 <details>
       <summary style="font-weight:bold">Feed Article Language Dropdown Screenshot</summary>